 Figure 20.
 Spatial distribution of registrations of commercial vehicles that carry passengers, urban logistics vehicles, and tractor and dump trucks, 2020.
+Note: Data is only available for the areas shown in color.

 Figure 21 examines the relationship between the average annual freight tonnage transported on road and the freight capacity of new energy road trucks deployed in 2020 in 31 inland provincial-level jurisdictions.
 Unfortunately, data constraints prevented us from analyzing new energy road truck inventory, which is more reflective of their freight transportation capacity.